rundeck/rundeck/docs/en/01-getting-started/01-chapter1.md

 Every action executed through the RunDeck command dispatcher must meet the requirements of an access control policy definition.

-Since RunDeck respects the policy definition, you can use role-based authorization to restrict some users to only a subset of actions.
-This provides a self-service type interface, where some users can have access to a limited set of actions to execute.
+Since RunDeck respects the policy definition, you can define role-based authorization to restrict some users to only a subset of actions.
+This enables a self-service type interface, where some users have access to only a limited set of executable actions.

 ### Project